gwsii/serverless-artillery-workshop/Lesson4: I can see clearly now... InfluxDB and Grafana/README.md

 SHOW MEASUREMENTS
 ```

-The `latencies` measurement should be in the list.
+The `latency` measurement should be in the list.
 To show all of the latencies, select them all:

 ```
-SELECT * FROM latencies WHERE
+SELECT * FROM latency WHERE
 ```

 To see only results from a specific test, run:

 ```
 **** Correct ....
-SELECT * FROM latencies WHERE test_case = 'my_test_name'
+SELECT * FROM latency WHERE test_case = 'my_test_name'
 ```

 Once the test results have been verified in InfluxDB, it's time to see the graphs in Grafana.